HerveZu/SafeNodes/README.md

 > This enforces contracts to be explicitly define and decoupled from logic.

 ## Getting started
-A blueprint is made of at least two kind of items : events and nodes.
+A blueprint is made of at least one event and one node.
 Each blueprint requires exactly one event which is the entrypoint.
 The entrypoint nodes are the nodes triggered by the events which eventually trigger other nodes.
-You likely want data to flow between events and nodes.
+You may want data to flow between your event and nodes.
 To shape this data, custom values can be defined.
+Events, nodes, values and their properties can be referenced in the blueprint definition.
+Use the `Api` attribute to explicitly create explicit compile-time references.

 ### Using SafeNodes assemblies
 ```csharp